Skip to main content

 Claiming Tax Incentives for Your Clean Energy Project

 The Inflation Reduction Act introduced and expanded tax credits for clean energy technologies over the next decade.
 The Act included new provisions enabling tax-exempt and governmental entities to access some of the tax credits.
-Vermont’s municipalities - and agencies and instrumentalities of state and local government, such as fire, utility, and solid waste districts and transportation and public safety authorities - are eligible to file a claim for one or more eligible projects.
+Vermont’s municipalities – and agencies and instrumentalities of state and local government, such as fire, utility, and solid waste districts and transportation and public safety authorities – are eligible to file a claim for one or more eligible projects.
+This resource helps you understand the claims process.

 What is Elective Pay (Direct Pay)?